We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 You don’t always have to play a retro Metroid or Castlevania game if you want a side-scrolling adventure game.
 New Metroidvania games are alway getting released.
 Plus, they have a modern touch that offers a refreshing take on the classics.

-For more challenging PC games, you won’t want to miss out on these best bullet hell games on Steam.
+More challenging PC games?
+Check out the best bullet hell games on PC!